trn84/lidar_align/README.md

+# This is a fork that was modified to run with odometry sources directly from the /tf (like world->base_link).
+It is not running correctly right now.

 # lidar_align

 ## A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor